carpentries/instructor-training/_episodes/24-practices.md

 > ## Picking up the Pieces
 >
-> In small groups or on your own, make a list of all the concepts and skills you have
+> Based on the content we've discussed throughout this workshop, add at least one item to each category below:
-> encountered in this training.
-Your list can include everything from
+> - Concepts/Theories
-> educational/teaching theories to specific in-classroom practices.
+> - Tools/Practices
 >
-> This exercise should take about 5 minutes.
+> This exercise can be done as a class and should take about 5 minutes.
 >
 > > ## Solution
 > >